 What are your qualifications?

-In terms of my counselling qualifications they are: MSc in Counselling, Postgraduate Diploma from University of Bristol in Counselling, Diploma in Counselling and Psychotherapy, Diploma in Hypnotherapy, Certificate in Community Mediation, Certificate in Life Coaching.
+In terms of my counselling qualifications, they are MSc in Counselling, Postgraduate Diploma from the University of Bristol in Counselling, Diploma in Counselling and Psychotherapy, Diploma in Hypnotherapy, Certificate in Community Mediation, Certificate in Life Coaching.

 I am currently a PhD candidate at the University of Bristol.

-I am a member of National Counselling Society (Membership Number: NCS1502028)
+I am an accredited member of the National Counselling Society (Membership Number: NCS1502028)